jasonaaronwilson/omni-c/README.md

 inheritance.
 (Go went with Javascript esque "duck typing' which apparently creates it's own problems.)

 C is a  painful language to write large programs  in for many reasons, but a few tweaks changes this dramatically.
-Overloaded function alone even without namespaces already resolve many naming collisions.
+Overloaded functions alone (even without namespaces already resolve many naming collisions.

 Omni C might be closest to Java or C# (without classes) but still with a nod to low-level programming use cases and of course AOT